We've now tested this model out properly. Head straight to our full Birch Natural mattress review.

 Side sleepers and lighter than average customers did find the mattress too firm, with not enough cushioning around the shoulders.
 It's not the cheapest mattress, but organic mattresses do cost more due to their materials and we think the Birch could well be worth the cost.

 Birch Natural Mattress: Also consider

 Awara Natural Hybrid Mattress

-(opens in new tab)If you're on a tighter budget but still want a high-quality organic mattress, head to Awara.
+If you're on a tighter budget but still want a high-quality organic mattress, head to Awara.
 In our Awara Natural Hybrid mattress review, we recommended this model for anyone suffering from back pain, and praised the build quality.
 Beware, there is some motion transfer, though.
 See exactly how the two models compare in our Birch vs Awara mattress showdown.

 Avocado Green mattress